-Sophie is developing a broad practice across the span of Chambers’ core areas, with an emphasis on commercial disputes, insurance, property damage, professional negligence and inquests.
+Sophie has a broad practice across the span of Chambers’ core areas with an emphasis on insurance law, commercial litigation, property damage, construction and professional negligence.

-Prior to joining Chambers, Sophie was a judicial assistant to Dame Victoria Sharp, President of the King’s Bench Division in the Court of Appeal and qualified as a solicitor having worked at a US commercial law firm in their London and Singapore offices.
+Prior to joining Chambers, Sophie was a judicial assistant to Dame Victoria Sharp, President of the King’s Bench Division in the Court of Appeal.
+She also trained as a solicitor at a US commercial law firm in their London and Singapore offices.

 Her recent work includes:

-- David Wood Baking (UK) Limited v QBE & Ors (Comm): representing the policyholder in a c.£100m insurance coverage dispute arising out of a substantial fire at a commercial premises.
-The matter proceeded on an expedited basis and settled shortly before trial (led by Daniel Shapiro KC, Michael Harper and Hamish Fraser).
+David Wood Baking (UK) Limited v QBE & Ors (Comm): representing the policyholder in a c.£100m insurance coverage dispute arising out of a substantial fire at a commercial premises.
+The matter proceeded on an expedited basis and settled shortly before trial (led by Daniel Shapiro KC).

 Insurance & Reinsurance